 Firstly, you'll need to know how to create and build basic borders.
 This involves working with stones, bricks, wood and metal to create an appealing design for your customers.
-Working with people all day, an ability to communicate clearly and effectively is also a must in this industry.
+Being able to work with people all day and communicate effectively is also a must in this industry.

 As well as a genuine passion for design and the great outdoors, it's a good idea to complete a short course or certificate in garden edging.
 While this isn't a necessity, having a few qualifications to your name is never a bad thing.
-Not only will this improve your skills in the field, but it will give your business much more credibility to its customers.
+Not only will this improve your skills in the field, but it will give your business much more credibility for potential customers.

 A few nationally recognised courses include:

-These can cost anywhere from $3,000 to $5,000 and take between six to twelve months to complete.
-Some of these may be available as online courses, giving you the option of working in your own time or opting for in-class learning if that's more your style.
+These can cost anywhere from $1,000 to $6,000 and take between 6 to 18 months to complete.
+Some of these may be available as online courses, giving you the option of studying in your own time or opting for in-class learning if that's more your style.

-You'll also need to purchase some computer equipment and software to keep the back end of the business running smoothly.
+You'll also need some computer equipment and software to keep the back end of the business running smoothly.
 This can include:

-If you're planning to keep your business small to medium-sized, you can choose from two business structures:
+If you're planning to keep your business small to medium-sized, you can choose from the below business structures: